MikhailProg/ws-tls-inet/README.md

 ### WS

--s -- start in server mode

--r -- reverse pipes

 -b -- force the tool use binary frames (text by default)

 -h host -- set Host header during handshake

+-r -- reverse pipes

+-s -- start in server mode

 -u uri -- set uri during handshake

 ### TLS
--s -- start in server mode

--r -- reverse pipes

 -c -- use certificate credentials (client only)

+-C certfile -- use a certificate (server only, check -K option)

 -h host -- set SNI (Server Name Indication, client only)

+-K keyfile -- use a private key related to a certificate file (server only, check -C option)

+-r -- reverse pipes

+-s -- start in server mode

+By default (no arguments) TLS uses anon credentials, to use certificate credentials there are -c option for a client and -C and -K options for a server.

 ### INET

+-k -- keep accepting new connections (by default accept only one, server only)

+-r -- reverse pipes

 -s -- start in server mode

--r -- reverse pipes

--k -- keep accepting new connections (by default accept only one, server only)

 The last two arguments are host and port.